You are here

 COVID-19 and travelling to Latvia

-In general, the Ministry of Health reminds all travelers that taking care of good hygiene – e.g. careful washing of hands - is a reasonable use of common sense.
+- In general, the Ministry of Health of the Republic of Latvia reminds all travelers that taking care of good hygiene – e.g. careful washing of hands and using hand disinfectants - is a reasonable use of common sense.
 If you have any questions regarding the novel coronavirus and COVID-19 and your travels, please call Latvian Centre for Disease Prevention and Control (SPKC) helpline (00 371) 67501590 or (00 371) 67387661 (open 8.30-17.00 working days).
 In case of emergency call 113.